KyrellosIbrahim/KyrellosIbrahim/README.md

 - Tools: JetBrains ToolBox, Android Studio, Jupyter Notebook, Colab, Firebase
 - Libraries: Pandas, NumPy, Matplotlib, Seaborn, Sklearn

-🌱 currently looking into making a mobile app using TypeScript that is compatible on Android and iOS, using technologies such as Firebase and React.
+🌱 currently looking into making a portfolio to showcase my new interest in TypeScript and React!

 ### **📫 Connect with me!**
 [LinkedIn](https://www.linkedin.com/in/kyrellosibrahim/)